jkomoros/adjacency-map/README.md

 The final value for a node has to reduce a potentially multi-entry array of numbers (e.g. if there are multiple edges of this type) down to a single number.
 This combiner will be run on the final result, reducing it to a single number.
 Any `CombinerType` is allowed; if not included, it defaults to `mean`.

-### noEdges? : boolean
+### calculateWhen? : 'edges' | 'always'

-Many values rely on there being edges to do their calculation.
+Many values rely on there being edges to do their calculation (calculateWhen of 'edges').
 Some values rely only on other properties in values, or are just constants.
-If noEdges is true, then this value will be calcluated on a node even if there are no edges (explicit or implied) to this node.
+If calculateWhen is 'always', then this value will be calcluated on a node even if there are no edges (explicit or implied) to this node.

-If this is true:
+If calculateWhen is 'always':
 - the value must not include any `{constant: 'foo'}` or `{ref: 'foo'}` ValueDefinitions nested.
 - `implies` must be unset or set to ''.
 - `excludeFromDefaultImplication` is automatically set to true.